AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

 Terminal Logs: Outputs from terminal runs during model training and evaluation, providing insights into model performance metrics like accuracy, loss, and validation scores over epochs.

-CSV Files: Detailed results saved as CSV files for each task, including predictions, evaluation metrics, and model parameters.
+CSV Files: Detailed results are saved as CSV files for each task, including predictions, evaluation metrics, and model parameters.

 Figures: Visual representations of the results named according to their respective tasks.